complianceworxs-lifescience/chief-of-staff/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Budget constraint: $25/day per agent (updated from $1000/day on August 18, 2025).

 ## System Architecture
 The application follows a modern full-stack architecture.
 The frontend is a React-based Single Page Application (SPA) using TypeScript, Tailwind CSS, and shadcn/ui components.
 The backend is an Express.js REST API server built with TypeScript and ESM modules.
 PostgreSQL serves as the database, managed with Drizzle ORM for type-safe interactions and migrations.
 Vite is used for frontend bundling and development.